 Parenting advice for families exposed to the Syrian conflict

-Worldwide, over 1.5 billion people live in countries affected by armed conflict.
-The experiences of war and displacement significantly affect families, leaving children at high risk for the development of psychological and behavioural problems.
-In view of the new challenges faced by parents, done in the Syrian conflict, we conducted a series of interviews and focus groups with mothers living in refugee camps to explore their parenting experiences and needs as refugee families.
-They made clear their need for help with behavioural and emotional changes in their children, and with their parenting approaches.
+Experiences of war and displacement significantly affect families, leaving children at high risk for the development of psychological and behavioural problems.
+In view of the challenges faced by parents in the Syrian conflict, we conducted a series of interviews and focus groups with mothers living in refugee camps to explore their parenting experiences and needs as refugee families.
+They made clear their need for help with behavioural and emotional changes in their children, and with their parenting.

-In order to test the feasibility of delivering psychological first aid for families affected by the Syrian conflict, we developed a leaflet based on 3 main sources of information:
+In order to test the feasibility of delivering brief, context-specific parenting information for caregivers affected by the Syrian conflict, we developed a leaflet based on 3 main sources of information:

 - Parenting needs identified in our previous study